Warrior Ice Arena

-Warrior Arena is an ice hockey arena and practice facility in Brighton, Boston, Massachusetts.
-The arena is part of a larger mixed-use development being constructed by New Balance at Boston Landing that includes the headquarters of New Balance and that will also include shops, a hotel and the practice facility for both the Boston Bruins and a separate one for the Boston Celtics next door (The Auerbach Center).
+Warrior Ice Arena is an ice hockey arena and practice facility in Brighton, Boston, Massachusetts.
+The arena is part of a larger mixed-use development being constructed by New Balance at Boston Landing that includes the headquarters of New Balance and that also includes shops, a hotel and the practice facility for both the Boston Bruins and a separate one for the Boston Celtics next door (The Auerbach Center).
 The arena is named after New Balance's Warrior Sports brand, which is the brand New Balance uses for their hockey products.